prince-chrismc/conan-center-index/docs/developing_recipes_locally.md

 ## Running the Python Linters

-There are several variation of python linters, which were introduced to help with Conan 2.0 migration, these product comments on pull requests.
+There are several variation of python linters, which were introduced to help with Conan 2.0 migration, these produce comments on pull requests.

 You can test your code before hand by running: